 The ASX 200 fell 52.80 points or 0.74% to 7120 in early Asian trade on Tuesday, retracing gains of 1.16% in the previous session which propelled the index to a near record closing high, as investors took cues from a decline in US futures overnight as inflation fears prompted a sell-off in growth-focused tech stocks.
 Local 10-year bond yields were at monthly 1.671% while US 10-year rates were at 1.599%.
 In the US, inflation expectations surged to 3.4% in April, the highest in a decade amid an economic reopening from COVID-19-related shutdowns.
 In local data, the NAB business confidence index rose 9 points from the prior month to a record high of 26 in March, while retail sales rose by 1.3% on-month, amid an improvement in consumer confidence and a reopening of state borders.

-Historically, the Australia S&P/ASX 200 Stock Market Index reached an all time high of 7146.98 in January of 2020.
+Historically, the Australia Stock Market Index (AU200) reached an all time high of 7199.79 in February of 2020.
+Australia Stock Market Index (AU200) - data, forecasts, historical chart - was last updated on May of 2021.